On the parameterized complexity of computing tree-partitions: XALP-completeness of Tree-Partition-Width

-\begin{lemma} $H$ has tree partition width at most $L$, if and only if the given instance of {\sc Tree-chained Multicolor Independent Set} has a solution. \end{lemma}
+\begin{claim} $H$ has tree-partition-width at most $L$, if and only if the given instance of {\sc Tree-chained Multicolored Independent Set} has a solution. \end{claim}

-\begin{proof} Suppose we have a solution of the {\sc Tree-chained Multicolor Independent Set}.
-Suppose for each class $V_{i,c}$, we choose the vertex $v_{i,c,h(i,c)}$.
+\begin{proof} Suppose we have a solution of the {\sc Tree-chained Multicolored Independent Set}.
+We define $h(i,c)$ for each class $V_{i,c}$, such that the vertex $v_{i,c,h(i,c)}$ is the vertex chosen by the solution in this class.
 Now, we can construct the tree partition as follows.
 First, we take the tree $T'$, and for each node $i$ in $T'$, we take a bag initially containing the vertices in $A_i$; we later add more vertices to these bags in the construction.